 What to Pack for London in Winter

-In winter sh*t gets a lot more serious.
+During winter in London sh*t gets a lot more serious.

 Remember those summer days when you could breeze out of the hotel in a flippy dress and sandals?
 No, me neither.
 Your list of things to pack for London in winter is all about thick layers and staying warm.